eubinecto/cv-cw2/logs.md

 the plot:
 ![](.logs_images/42a706a1.png)
-x: threshold
+- x: threshold
-y: number of kps.
+- y: number of kps.
+- exponential drop.

 ## Feature Matching